 About Bitter Pill.

 Max Elton and Hew Rous-Eyre formed Bitter Pill in 2015.
-Since, Bitter Pill has worked with a number of theatres in London including the King's Head, Tristan Bates and the Tabard as well as Xavier Project, a Nairobi based charity who commissioned a Bitter Pill to write a play about the ongoing refugee crisis.
-Leftovers opened at the Tristan Bates in 2015.
+Since, Bitter Pill has worked with a number of theatres in London including The Finborough, The King's Head, Tristan Bates.

-Big Brother Blitzkrieg, a satire that placed Adolf Hitler in the Big Brother House opened at the King's Head in January 2016 and completed a second four week run in June of the same year.
+Big Brother Blitzkrieg, a satire that placed Adolf Hitler in the Big Brother House opened at The King's Head Theatre in January 2016 and completed a second four week run in June of the same year.

-In December 2017, Bitter Pill produced Israel Zangwill's The Melting Pot for the first time in London for 80 years.
+In December 2017, Bitter Pill produced Israel Zangwill's The Melting Pot for the first time in London for 80 years at The Finborough Theatre

 The Guardian "Max Elton's excellent production is alert to the play's topicality"